Unified Representation of Molecules and Crystals for Machine Learning: Introduction

-We introduce a many-body tensor representation (MBTR) derived from CM/BoB and concepts of many-body expansions that fulfills above requirements, is interpretable, allows visualization (Fig.~\ref{figVisMbtr}), and describes finite and periodic systems.
-State-of-the-art empirical performance is demonstrated for organic molecules and inorganic crystals, as well as applicability to phase diagrams of Pt-group\,/\,transition metal binary systems.
+We introduce a many-body tensor representation (MBTR) derived from CM/BoB and concepts of many-body expansions.
+It is related \cite{lgr2021} to Behler-Parrinello symmetry functions \cite{bp2007} and histograms of distances, angles, and dihedral angles \cite{fhhgsdvkrv2017}.
+MBTR fulfills the above requirements in the limit, is interpretable, allows visualization (Figure~\ref{figVisMbtr}), and describes finite and periodic systems.
+State-of-the-art empirical performance is demonstrated by us for organic molecules and inorganic crystals, as well as applicability to phase diagrams of Pt-group\,/\,transition metal binary systems, and by others for predicting and optimizing various molecular \cite{lumiaro2021q,bahlke2020q,petry2021,lourenco2021q,lourenco2021bq,iype2019q,zhai2020q} and crystalline properties \cite{hxh2020,mayr2021q,arrigoni2021q,phlnmkh2020q}.
+Implementations of MBTR are publicly available (see Code Availability section at the end).